 While digging through the pantry I found a lonely can of chipotle peppers and knew I had to try to make enchilada sauce with it.
 My husband prefers shredded chicken in his enchiladas but suggested we substitute it for pork.
 I was hesitant at first because I’m a cheese enchilada kinda girl, but I set my stubborn Latina ways aside and we tried the pork.

-The combination of flavors with smoky-spicy chipotle sauce and the tender shredded pork was a match made in heaven.
+The combination of flavors with smoky-spicy chipotle sauce and the tender shredded chipotle pork enchiladas was a match made in heaven.
 My hubby and I loved it, we swooned over it, and like piggies we ate our stack of enchiladas without coming up for air.
 The next morning we raced to the kitchen to do it all over again, only this time we had the sauce over chilaquiles.
 Hope you enjoy these chipotle pork enchiladas recipe !

 don’t forget the margaritas! cheers!